|

 Things to see

 Alternatively, there is some freshwater swimming at Brown Lake, which is amazing.
 It’s stained a slight brown colour due to the Tea-Tree tannin, but a nice quiet area to sit back and enjoy nature.
-It’s also a great location to look out for Koalas.

 Beach driving on North Stradbroke Island